Camira - Gailes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Buses run approximately 34 times per day across all routes, equating to about 10 weekly trips per individual stop.
+On average, there are 34 trips per day across all routes, which equates to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport